ankschoubey/old-blog/_posts/dev-life/software-architecture/2023-07-06-v1-business-logic-backend.md

 last_modified_at: 2023-07-06T20:52:08.052481
 last-modified-purpose:
 permalink: /v1/business-logic-backend/
-title: Keep all your business logic in the backend.
+title: Keep your business logic in the backend.
 Not frontend.
 ---

 Your business logic should be at the backend, not the front end.